-When raw pork smells like eggs, sulfur, or something as unpleasant, it’s never a good sign.
+When raw pork smells like eggs, sulfur, or something as unpleasant, it’s never a good sign, in fact, it most probably is gone bad or not good for cooking.
 Depending on the situation, a good rinsing may be enough to save your meat, but oftentimes you will need to throw it out.

 Why does your pork smell like rotten eggs?

 Fresh meat doesn’t smell, so if your raw pork smells like sulfur, you may want to go back to the store immediately and get your money back.

 This is true for all parts of the pork, in fact, if your pork ribs smell like rotten eggs or if your pork tenderloin smells bad, they’re probably not fresh or past their expiration date.